mac-egirls/oscs/README.md

 [Or download cheat sheets directly here](https://github.com/mac-egirls/oscs/releases/tag/latest)

 ## Become a contributor
-Open a pull request with the changes you want, and you'll be added as a contributor!
+Open a pull request with the changes you want!

 ## Github Codespaces Setup (Recommended)
 1. Click the green `<> Code` button